DesignSparkRS/aq-device/docs/configuration.rst

    * - :code:`latitude` & :code:`longitude`
      - Geolocation a.k.a.
 "GPS position"

-The base config should be located within a section labelled :code:`[ESDK]` as shown in the example.
+The base config should be located within a section labelled :code:`[ESDK]` as shown in the above example.

 Try to pick something unique for the :code:`friendlyname`.
 This is not essential, but will be helpful in debugging any issues and when it comes to organising collaborative projects.